Hello everyone!

 Dreamstime Stock Photo Agency, commonly referred to as DT by microstockers, is one of the stock photo sites where a beginner should register first.
 This platform provides the foundational experience necessary for success in microstock photography.
 The first step on the DT will be registration.
 So, let’s consider the registration process on Dreamstime.

-Stock bank Fotolia is quite easy to use and is recommended for beginners.
-Because of this, I receive a lot of questions from novice microstockers regarding the registration process on Fotolia: what data to enter, what each point means, why the circle is not green, why the registration is not complete, and so on.
-In today’s article, I decided to cover the registration process on Fotolia as broadly as possible.
+The Fotolia stock photo site is fairly simple to work with and is recommended for newcomers.
+Because of this, there are many questions from beginner microstock contributors about registering on Fotolia: which data to enter, what each item means, why a circle isn’t green, why registration isn’t complete, and so on.
+In today’s article the plan is to cover Fotolia registration as broadly as possible.

-Today I present a translation of an interesting article from Dreamstime about what you can do with rejects, meaning images that have been declined by the stock bank inspectors.
+Today presents a translation of an interesting Dreamstime article about what can be done with rejections, i.e., images that were declined by a stock agency’s reviewers.

-So, here are a few ideas regarding rejects on stock sites…
+So, a few ideas about rejections on stock sites…

-UX (User Experience, user interaction) design is not just about creating an aesthetic website design or the cleanliness of its usability – it goes beyond these concepts.
-It shows how the website works, how it feels and moves, and what the user experiences when using it.
+UX (User Experience) design is not just about creating an aesthetic website or clean usability – it goes beyond those concepts.
+It shows how a website works, how it feels and moves, and what a user feels when using it.

-Let’s look at how to turn any photo into a relic of the past, or simply put, how to age a photo using the digital tools available in Adobe Photoshop.
+Let’s see how any photograph can be turned into a relic of the past, or simply put, how to age a photo, using the digital tools available in Adobe Photoshop.